If you go to NBC, CBS, ABC, or FOX you will get a familiar narrative: Israelis minding their own business being attacked by Palestinian fanatics.

 If you want to know the real deal about the Palestinian-Israeli conflict, you need to turn to new media.
 It is only on platforms like Twitter where a narrative can be developed that explains what is really going on in Palestine (or, alternative news sources like Democracy Now or The Young Turks).

 In fact, what is really happening is that every second of every day Palestinians are being oppressed, and the start of this recent conflict – the rockets from Gaza into Israeli held territories – is just symptomatic of a perpetual difference in power relations.
-These rockets and the Israeli response is like the POW in the concentration camp being beaten for attacking a guard – the guards will maliciously attack the POW ostensibly in self-defense, but they themselves are the reason why the violence began in the first place.
+The ineffectual rockets from Palestine and the Israeli response is like the POW in the concentration camp being beaten for attacking a guard – the guards will maliciously attack the POW ostensibly in self-defense, but they themselves are the reason why the violence began in the first place.
 We should not take pity on the guard who beats the POW into submission – our sympathies should lie with the POW.
 Similarly, our allegiance as Americans should lie with the Palestinian who has spent most of his life in oppression.

 I use oppressed here purposefully, as it goes beyond racism in everyday actions or discrimination in government, schools, and other institutions.
 Oppression is qualitatively different than those terms sociologists bandy about (sometimes too haphazardly in my opinion).
 Blacks in the United States, for example, face a mild (but real) form of racism because their world is a world of whiteness and they must live in it.
 This is, in my opinion, mild within a broader socio-historical context.
 Americans value equality of opportunity, and have put legal measures in place to blunt the effects of what can be called “symbolic racism”, and equalize the opportunities of different racial groups.